-Barcodes are a convenient way to store data, and they can be used for a variety of purposes.
+Barcodes are a convenient way to store data, and they can be used for various purposes.
 You can use barcodes to track inventory, speed up transactions, or simply store data.
 Creating barcodes in Excel is a simple process, and there are many fonts available that support barcodes.

-With a little bit of planning, you can easily create barcodes that meet your needs.
+With a little planning, you can easily create barcodes that meet your needs.

 Another popular method is to use Excel barcode add-ins.

 These Excel add-ins and barcode add-ins will generate barcodes using special formulas.
-And because they don’t require any fonts or need you to have formatted the cells, they’re generally very easy to use.
+And because they don’t require additional fonts or formatted cells, they’re generally straightforward to use.